 This study was undertaken on behalf of Stark Area Regional Transit Authority (SARTA), which currently has a hydrogen refueling station on its campus in Canton, Ohio, to support a fleet of hydrogen fuel cell buses and paratransit vehicles (17 by 2021).
 The refueling facility is expected to require 500 kg/day of hydrogen to maintain this fleet, and could grow higher depending upon future fleet replacement.
 Currently, SARTA has liquid hydrogen delivered by truck from a large steam methane reformer in Ontario, Canada.
 The life cycle carbon dioxide emissions, while significantly lower than that from burning diesel, is relatively high from this strategy.
 SARTA seeks to identify, and if practicable, implement lower carbon emission strategies.
 Accordingly, SARTA commissioned this study through the Renewable Hydrogen Fuel Cell Collaborative to examine alternative scenarios to mitigate carbon emissions from hydrogen delivery.

 Psarras, Peter; Henning, Mark; and Thomas, Andrew R., "Economics of Carbon Capture and Storage for Small Scale Hydrogen Generation for Transit Refueling Stations" (2020).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1675.